emallson/Slab/README.md

 - Built-in support for threat and tank pets.
 - Built-in cast bars with support for cast targets.
-- Compatible with existing nameplate WAs.
+- Compatible with (most) existing nameplate WAs.
 - Option-free.
 Install & go, no fiddling allowed.

 <p align="center">